dputhier/pygtftk/README.md

 # Python GTF toolkit (pygtftk)

 The **Python GTF toolkit (pygtftk) package** is intented to ease handling of GTF (Gene Transfer Format) files.
-One of our objective is to propose a set of tools that performs common and simple tasks to limit the use of perl/awk onliners that tend to limit readability of our bioinformatics workflows (and maybe yours).

-The pygtftk package relies on **libgtftk**, a library of functions **written in C**.
+The pygtftk package is compatible with Python 2.7 and relies on **libgtftk**, a library of functions **written in C**.

-The pygtftk package can be used through a Python interpreter or imported in any Python programs written for Python 2.7 language.

-The pygtftk package comes with a set of **UNIX commands** that can be accessed through the main **gtftk  program**.
-The gtftk program implements several atomic tools than can be used and piped to filter, convert, or extract data from GTF files.

-The gtftk set of Unix command, can be easily extended using a basic plugin architecture.
+The package comes with a set of **UNIX commands** that can be accessed through the **gtftk  program**.
+The gtftk program proposes several atomic tools than piped to filter, convert, or extract data from GTF files.
+The gtftk set of Unix command, can be easily extended using.
 All these aspects are covered in the help section.

 While the gtftk Unix program comes with hundreds of unitary and functionnal tests, it is still upon  active development and may thus suffer from bugs that remain to be discovered.
 Feel free to post any problem or required enhancement in the issue section of the github repository.

 ## System requirements

-Depending on the size of the GTF file, pygtftk may require lot of memory to perform selected task.
+Depending on the size of the GTF file, pygtftk may require lot of memory to perform selected tasks.
 A computer with 16Go is recommended in order to be able to pipe several commands when working with human annotations from ensembl release (e.g. 91).

 At the moment, the gtftk program has been tested on: